-Carbohydrates are one of the basic nutrients in the human diet.
+Carbohydrates are one of the essential nutrients in the human diet.
 There are two types of carbohydrates that can be digested by the human digestive system– sugar and starch.

-Sugar is broken down in the GI tract by the small intestine and three enzymes present in the mouth namely, Lactase, Sucrase, and Maltase.
+Sugar is broken down in the gastrointestinal tract by the small intestine and three enzymes present in the mouth, namely, Lactase, Sucrase, and Maltase.

 Digestion and Absorption of Proteins

-Proteins are extremely important for the growth and replenishment of body cells and tissues.
+Proteins play a vital role in the growth and replenishment of body cells and tissues.

 The digestion of proteins takes place in the stomach with the help of protease and pepsin enzymes, which breaks down the proteins into amino acids.
 The process is facilitated by the hydrochloric acid present in the stomach.

-Amino acids are very small elements which get absorbed into the blood system through the wall of the small intestine.
+Amino acids are tiny elements which get absorbed into the blood system through the wall of the small intestine.

 Digestion and Absorption of Lipids

-Since they are hydrophobic in nature, fats stick together as a large glob of insoluble mass after reaching the stomach.
+Since they are hydrophobic, fats stick together as a large glob of insoluble mass after reaching the stomach.
 It is broken down with the help of bile juice, which contains bile salts.
 These broken molecules are then acted upon by pancreatic lipase, the major fat-absorbing enzymes in the body.

-Pancreatic lipase breaks down fats into very small molecules of free fatty acids and monoglycerides, which are small enough for the small intestine to push through into the bloodstream.
+Pancreatic lipase breaks down fats into tiny molecules of free fatty acids and monoglycerides, which are small enough for the small intestine to push through into the bloodstream.

 For more detailed information about Digestion and Absorption, its process or any other related topics and for digestion and absorption class 11 revision notes explore @ BYJU’S Biology.